On This Page:

-Unfortunately, we are not able to exclude bot traffic from the click count for short URLs.
-This means that a click is recorded every time a person clicks on your link and when a machine "clicks" on it while running an automated task.
+Unfortunately, we were not able to exclude bot traffic from the click count for short URLs created before August 21, 2013.
+This means that a click was recorded every time a person clicked on your link and when a machine "clicked" on it while running an automated task.

 Do Go.USA.gov links ever expire?

 No. Short links created by Go.USA.gov will always redirect to their assigned URL.